 Run: The run is an out-and-back course consisting of pavement and off-road trail terrain.
 Athletes should stay to the right of the course, to allow room for 2 way traffic.
 Aid stations will be located approximately every 3km.
 The finish line is located just before the grass field next to transition.

 Sunday (Race Morning) Arrival: Please arrive early to allow ample time for parking and transportation to the transition area.
 You will be greeted by a volunteer at the park entrance that will validate free entry for athletes and volunteers.
-Spectator entry cost is $10/car, but you can save this by carpooling with a participant.
+Spectator entry cost is $10/car, but you can save by carpooling with a participant.
 Upon entering, drive straight for 4 miles (red line on above map) until a parking volunteer directs you to turn for parking.
 Please drive slowly and watch out for athletes along the road.
-You can park anywhere in the grass field.
+You can park anywhere in the grass field at Tournament Point.
 Parking is not allowed near the transition area.

-Athletes should gather everything they will need for the race and walk or bike approximately 1 mile (blue line on the above map) to the transition area.
+Athletes should gather everything they will need for the race and walk or bike approximately 1 mile (blue line on the below map) to the transition area.
 There will additionally be a limited number of shuttles running between parking and transition.

 Camping at Pace Bend Park is preferred.
 Nothing beats being able to wake up and walk to the race course!
 For $15 per vehicle (cash/check only), you can get a primitive camping pass, which allows you to set up camp in any open area of the park.

 Pace Bend Park also has a limited number of improved camping passes for $20 per vehicle (cash/check only), which have access to sites with running water, electricity, and showers.
-All 20 improved sites are reserved for collegiate teams racing at Bevoman, and assignments will be sent out a few days before the race.
+All improved sites are reserved for collegiate teams racing at Bevoman, and assignments will be sent out a few days before the race.
 Please email us to reserve them.
 If you are not assigned improved campsites, don’t worry!
 There will be plenty of primitive camping spots available.

 Remember that you will need to bring your own tent, camping supplies, water, and food.
 For information, visit the Pace Bend Park Website.

-2015 Race Results: http://www.texastriathlon.org/bevoman/results-2015
+2015 Race Results: https://www.texastriathlon.org/bevoman/results-2015

-2016 Race Results: http://www.texastriathlon.org/bevoman/results-2016
+2016 Race Results: https://www.texastriathlon.org/bevoman/results-2016